Trails conditions

 Working together to meet the challenges of regional development

-Such as light pollution, visual integration of new buildings, electrification of rang Saguenay, safety and risk management in isolated areas, paving the road to Accueil Shannahan, social acceptability of the cooperative's business development.
+Examples include light pollution, visual integration of new buildings, electrification of Rang Saguenay, safety and risk management in remote areas, paving the road to the Shannahan Welcome Center, and the social acceptability of developing cooperative activities.
+These initiatives contribute to a sustainable tourism strategy that combines inclusion with responsible management.

 Construction of "green" buildings